Estate Planning Terminology

 One who holds legal title to Trust assets, managing and distributing those assets in accordance with the terms and conditions specified in the Declaration of Trust and has a duty to act in the best interests of the trust and its beneficiaries.
 The term usually includes original (initial), additional, and successor trustees.
+The trustee has a “fiduciary” obligation to the trust’s beneficiaries and is subject to the highest legal responsibility under the law.
 A Trustee may be an individual or a bank or trust company licensed to serve as a Trustee.
 A Trust may have one or more Trustees (Co-Trustees) who act together.
 A trustee must act personally (unless delegation is expressly permitted in the trust instrument), with the exception of certain administrative functions.

 One who establishes a Trust.
 The terms “Grantor” and “Settlor” are synonyms for “Trustor”.

 The assets transferred to the Trustee by re-registering their legal titles in the name of the Trustee.
 The Trust Estate can include real estate, bank accounts, stocks, bonds, brokerage accounts, partnership interests, tangible personal property, and many other types of financial and legal interests.

 A “pay-on-death” account.
 A bank account that will transfer to the beneficiary who was named when the account was established.
 The terms “transfer on death” (“TOD”), “in trust for” (“ITF”), “as trustee for” (“ATF”), and “pay on death” (“POD”) often appear in the title.